-SECTION 14.8
+14.3.6 Affordability Period

 A maximum of four (4) points will be awarded to Applicants/Co-Applicants that extend the period of affordability beyond the required 30 years.
 Applications will receive one preference point for each additional 5 year period of affordability, not to exceed 50 years.
+See Section 13.2 with regards to the QC waiver process.